MatteoTomasetto/OCP-DL-ROM/README.md

 `NN` folder contains the autoencoders and the parameter-to-solution maps built and trained in the three test cases

 To run the test cases, the library [dlroms](https://github.com/MatteoTomasetto/dlroms) is required to handle meshes, finite element spaces, neural networks and proper orthogonal decomposition.
-This library is a fork of the [dlroms](https://github.com/NicolaRFranco/dlroms.git) library, that is written and currently maintained by [Nicola Rares Franco](https://github.com/NicolaRFranco), Ph.D., MOX, Politecnico di Milano.

 ## Steady flow control
 `SteadyFlowControl.ipynb` presents the steady flow control test case where the energy dissipation of a fluid in a channel has to be minimized considering different inflow datum.
 The control action is the velocity on the boundary of an obstacle in the channel.
 The state dynamics is described by steady Navier-Stokes equations.